choishucheung/GME/GME Developer Manual/Android Developer Manual/Android SDK Project Configuration_intl.md

-﻿Welcome to Tencent Cloud Game Multimedia Engine (GME) SDK.
+Welcome to Tencent Cloud Game Multimedia Engine (GME) SDK.
 This document describes project configuration for Android development so that Android developers can easily debug and access APIs for Tencent Cloud GME.

 ## SDK Acquisition
 You can obtain the SDK as follows.